 Observe, Observe, Observe

 In real estate, the mantra is "location, location, location."
 I say that house repair requires looking, looking again, and then REALLY observing over time.

 Among my wet basement problems, one easy-to-spot challenge was a front corner which got a puddle of water every time it rained.

 Following are the observation steps I took, sometimes even photographing the site.
-(With digital cameras, it is quite easy to record problems in a visual format.)
+(With cell phones, it's easy and valuable to record problems.)

 1. I checked this corner several times a week unrelated to outside weather.
 I wanted to determine if the wetness seemed primarily rain-related or possibly connected to super-saturated soil in my yard.

 2. Every time it rained, whether lightly, medium-ly, or heavily, I ran down to the basement many times to see if and when the puddle appeared.
-[It turned out that even light rain started the wetness inside.]
+[It turned out that even light rain started the wetness in that corner.]

 3. Every time it rained, I ran down to try to determine where the wetness started.

-4. After a rain event ended, I carefully cleaned and dried the corner so as to start with a blank, clean slate for the next observation.
+4. After each rain event ended, I carefully cleaned and dried the corner so I could start with a blank, clean slate for the next observation.